triplem/qmk_userspace/keyboards/redox/README.md

 twice - once for each side
 start and repeat for each half: unplug connection cord between the two halfs
-❯ qmk flash -kb redox -km triplem
+❯ qmk flash -kb redox/rev1/base -km triplem
 , press Reset-Button twice shortly after each other flashing will start after finished flashing on both sided, unplug usb again, reconnect the two halfs